 The earliest ‘freelancers‘ were hired soldiers or ‘free lances‘ who sold their services to kings and rich landlords to defend soil and property.
 They were an important part of medieval warfare.
-Things have changed a bit since then and this blog takes a quick look at what it really means to earn your living as a freelancer (or more specifically a freelance writer) in this Century 21.
+Freelancers have come along way since those antiquated times and this blog takes a quick look at what it really means to earn your living as a freelancer (or more specifically a freelance writer) in this Century 21.

 A freelancer is someone who works on their own terms for a variety of clients.
 Freelancers can be graphic designers, engineers, tutors and teachers, programmers, web designers, editors, researchers, photographers, marketers — and of course — writers.
 Regardless of the industry or occupation, what really makes someone a freelance is they are not bound by an employer and have the freedom to choose who they work for, when, and where.

 Freelancers are usually self-employed and work to a project brief as they complete individual assignments.
 Payment is negotiated before starting a writing assignment and often a contract is put in place to dictate things like deadlines, confidentiality, and the terms of payment.